 Debt information

-Rentokil Initial finances its operations using a mixture of medium-term notes, bank borrowings and leases.
+Rentokil Initial finances its operations using a mixture of public bonds, bank borrowings and leases.

 The group targets a BBB investment grade credit rating.
 It is currently rated BBB with a stable outlook by both S&P Global and Fitch Ratings.